User Guide in PDF: Click Here to Download the PDF

-1. Teacher Experience
+1. Teachers’ Experience

-Welcome to ONEder Academy!
-Our ONEder Team sends out a welcome email with your username and a link to set your own personal password.
-Please follow the directions in the welcome email and note that the link to set the password, expires within 24 hours.
+- If you are part of a district you will receive a welcome email with your username and a link to set your personal password.
+Follow the directions in the welcome email and note that the link to set the password, expires within 24 hours.
 If your email is connected to a Google account, you can skip the password set up step and sign in with Google.

-1.2 Need help with your password?
+1.3 Need help with your password?

 1.4 How to update your personal information